council bulky waste collection 5 things to know hero

 3. Cost of a council collection

-It costs £30 on average for a council to collect a sofa.
-Cost of collection varies by council from ‘free’ all the way up to £70, charged by Waverley and Runnymede councils.
+It costs £31 on average for a council to collect a sofa.
+Cost of collection varies by council from ‘free’ all the way up to £75, charged by Runnymede council.
 Most council prices fall between £20-£40 (see chart below).

 Note: Government legislation (POP regulations) requires upholstered seating to be disposed of in a certain way.
 This means a lot of councils are at the time of this article in March 2023 reviewing their charges and their prices for council sofa collections may well increase.